commercelayer/commercelayer-docs-api/resources/wire_transfers/create_wire_transfer.md

 ---
-description: How to create A wire transfer via API
+description: How to create a wire transfer via API
 ---

-# Create A wire transfer
+# Create a wire transfer

 To create a new wire transfer, send a `POST` request to the `/api/wire_transfers` endpoint, passing the resource arguments in the request body.